-The nominal value of Queensland's overseas merchandise imports rose by 7.3% to A\$49.0 billion in 2018-19.
-The increase in the value of imports was the result of growth in mineral fuels, petroleum and lubricants (up by A\$1.2 billion), other manufactured goods (up by A\$0.8 billion), and other machinery and transport equipment (up by A\$0.4 billion).
+The nominal value of Queensland's overseas merchandise imports rose by 28.0% to A\$61.8 billion in 2021-22.
+The rise in the value of imports was driven by an increase in the value of mineral fuels, petroleum and lubricants imports (up A\$7.0 billion), while imports of chemicals (up A\$1.8 billion), other machinery and transport equipment (up A\$1.5 billion), other manufactured goods (up A\$1.0 billion), and road motor vehicles (up A\$780 million) also increased strongly.